Lamasusb000/CoinHuntWorld-QuestionComplete/site/settings/AboutSection.md

 ---
 title: About
 ---
-This is a Simple website that allows quick and easy editing of the website without having the admin code any lines of code!
+This is still a work in progress but it is designed to assist with CoinHunt World's Trvia Feature

 Designed and Created by Junior Lamas